nodelfilms/mickey/_posts/2017-01-13-ode-to-liceum.markdown

 <div class="img img--fullContainer img--14xLeading" style="background-image: url({{ site.baseurl_posts_img }}liceum-studio.jpg);"></div>

-Most of the action were shoot at so-called "Cyclorama" - a white Chorma Key studio that is build the way there is no visible threshold between background walls and the floor.
+Most of the action were shoot at so-called &#8220;Cyclorama&#8221; - a white Chorma Key studio that is build the way there is no visible threshold between background walls and the floor.

 <div class="img img--fullContainer img--14xLeading" style="background-image: url({{ site.baseurl_posts_img }}liceum-cyclorama.jpg);"></div>